intarchboard/workshop-nemops/IAB-Workshop.md

 ## Out of scope topics

 A workshop dedicated to management techniques related to encrypted networks has recently been held [RFC9490].
 Another workshop dedicated to the environmental impact of Internet applications and systems has also been held [RFC9547].
 These topics are, therefore, out of scope for this workshop.
-Topics that are clearly in the scope of NMRG in the IRTF for long term research are also out of scope.
+Topics that are clearly in the scope of NMRG in the IRTF for long-term research are also out of scope.

 ## Pre-Workshop Information Gathering & Outreach